 An equilateral triangle is a triangle where all three sides are the same length, and all three angles are equal:

 The tick marks on the three sides indicate that the sides are the same length.

-The three angles of any triangle always add up to 180 degrees.
-It follows that each angle in an equilateral triangle must be equal to 60 degrees.
+Since the three angles of any triangle always add up to 180 degrees, it follows that each angle in an equilateral triangle must be equal to 60 degrees.